 CausesAtypical pneumonia may be caused by bacteria, viruses, or fungi.
 They tend to be different than the bacteria that cause more traditional forms of pneumonia.

-Risk FactorsFactors increase your chance of developing atypical pneumonia include:
+Risk FactorsFactors that may increase your chance of atypical pneumonia include:

 - Living in closed communities, such as dormitories in boarding schools or colleges, nursing homes, and military barracks